Universal health care by country: Sweden

 Sweden has a universal public health care system paid for through taxation.
 The Swedish public and private health care systems are funded through taxes levied by the county councils.
 Government-paid dental care is accessible to those under 23 years old.

 Sweden also has a smaller private health care sector, mainly in larger cities or as centers for preventive health care financed by employers.

 In recent years the health care system of Sweden has been heavily criticized for not providing the same quality of health care to all Swedish citizens.
-This was especially brought to light during the COVID-19 pandemic as Swedish media and public health researchers pointed out that Swedish citizens of other ethnicities than Swedish and people living in working class areas were dying from COVID-19 at a significantly higher rate than the rest of the population.
+The disparity of health care quality in Sweden is growing.
+Swedish citizens of other ethnicities than Swedish, and citizens who are of a lower socio-economic class, receive a significantly lower quality of health care than the rest of the population.
+This was especially brought to light during the COVID-19 pandemic, as Swedish media and public health researchers pointed out that Swedish citizens of other ethnicities than Swedish, and people living in working class areas, were dying from COVID-19 at a significantly higher rate than the rest of the population, due to the fact that they were not provided with the same quality of health care.

 Switzerland

 Purchasing basic health insurance is mandatory for all persons residing in Switzerland (within three months of taking up residence or being born in the country).
 Healthcare in Switzerland is universally available and is regulated by the Federal Health Insurance Act of 1994.
 Supplemental insurance plans are optional.
 Insurers are required to offer insurance to everyone, regardless of age or medical condition.
 They are not allowed to make a profit off this basic insurance, but can on supplemental plans.